Two years ago, on March 21, 2020, our dear friend and Founder Robert Klapisch, left us.

 The Foundation, imbued with the magnificent heritage left by Robert, pursues more than ever its mission in compliance with its will.

-Robert KLAPISCH entered the French CNRS after graduating from Ecole de Physique et Chimie de Paris.
-His PhD work, under René Bernas, a pioneer in Mass Spectrometry was about the nucleosynthesis of the rare light elements Lithium Beryllium and Boron and the puzzle of how they survive being burnt by fusion.
-This led him to using CERN accelerators and to participate in its advisory committees.
-He left CNRS in 1981as Herwig Schopper CERN DG asked him to become Director of Research (1981-1987).
-Carlo Rubbia the new DG (1989 to 1993) asked him to be his adviser and to boost the CERN Communication Policy.
-He organized the LEP Inauguration Ceremony in 1989 and directed a Pavilion at the 1992 Seville Expo.
-After the end of Rubbia’s mandate he co-authored the proposal for the Energy Amplifier, a new approach to nuclear energy (1993-1997).
-In 2002, he was appointed by President Chirac to the Committee preparing the “Charte de l’Environnement” which has since become a part of the French Constitution.
-As President of the French Association for the Advancement of Science (2000-2003), he advocated a North-South Scientific Dialogue between scientists from Europe and those from Less Developed countries, from the African Continent and the Middle East, as a privileged means to avoid the infamous “Clash of Civilisations”.
-This led him to set up in 2006 a dedicated “Sharing Knowledge Foundation” (SKF), which he chairs.
-President Sarkozy promoted him Officier de la Légion d’Honneur in 2007.
+Robert KLAPISCH joined the CNRS in 1956 after graduating from the Paris School of Physics and Chemistry.
+His dissertation work led by René Bernas (pupil of A.O.
+Nier, and pioneer of Mass Spectrometry in France) concerns the nucleosynthesis of the light elements Lithium Beryllium and Bore and the mystery of their survival when they should disappear by fusion.
+To do this, he will use CERN accelerators and participate in its Scientific Committees.
+He left the CNRS in 1981 when Herwig Schopper, CEO of CERN proposed to him to become Director of Research (1981-1987).
+Carlo Rubbia, the new DG (1989-1993), takes him as an adviser and is in charge of modernizing CERN’s communication.
+He organized the inauguration of the LEP in 1989 and led a Pavilion at the Seville Expo in 1992.
+At the end of Rubbia’s mandate, he joined the Energy Enhancer Project, an innovative approach to nuclear energy (1993-1997).
+In 2002, he was appointed by President Chirac to the Coppens Committee preparing the “Environmental Charter”, which is now part of the French Constitution.
+President of the French Association for the Advancement of Science (2000-2003), he proposes a North-South Dialog between scientists from Europe and those from less developed countries in Africa and the Middle East.
+In 2006, he created the Sharing Knowledge Foundation (SKF), which he chairs.
+President Sarkozy promoted him Officer of the Legion of Honor in 2007.